puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 > * If the rest of your cases are meant to be comprehensive, putting a [`fail('message')`][fail] call in the default case makes your code more robust by protecting against mystery failures due to behavior changes elsewhere in your manifests.
 > * If your cases aren't comprehensive and nodes that match none should do nothing, write a default case with an empty code block (`default: {}`).
 This makes your intention obvious to the next person who has to maintain your code.

+### Case as an Expression

+**"Case"** is really an expression that produces a value and it may be used wherever a value is allowed.
+The value of the `case` expression is the value of the last expression in executed block, or undef if no block was executed.

+{% highlight ruby %}
+    notice case $hostname {
+      /www(d+)/: { include role::web; "Welcome to web server number ${1}" }
+      default:   { include role::generic; "Generic role selected" }
+    }
+{% endhighlight %}

+This example would notice either the `"Welcome to..."` or the `"Generic role..."` messages depending what the value of `$hostname` is.
+This because the respective literal string value is last in the case's executed block, and this value becomes the value of the case expression which is given to the `notice` function as an argument.

 Selectors
 -----

-**Selector statements** are similar to case statements, but return a value instead of executing a code block.
+**Selector expressions** are similar to case statements, but only return a value instead of also executing a code block.

 ### Location

-Selectors must be used at places in the code where a **plain value** is expected.
+Selectors can be placed wherever a **value** is expected.
 This includes:

 * Variable assignments
 * Resource attributes